vesper-truong/vietnamese-musicians/README.md

   lp_data['year'].value_counts()
   pdc_data['year'].value_counts()
   ```
 After this step, it was finally possible to see which were the years in which Trinh Cong Son, Lam Phuong, and Pham Dinh Chuong were most productive in their song-writing profession.
-Having identified their most productive periods, I then searched for the lyrics of the songs written in those periods and in the beginning stage of their career.
+Having identified their most productive periods, I then searched for the lyrics of the songs written in those periods and in the earlier stage of their career.
 The lyrics were obtained from [(lyrics.vn)].
-Next, I compiled the results of my search into two Microsoft Word documents for each musician.
-After that, I processed the documents using Voyant tools so that I could see the topics in the songs.
+Next, I compiled the results of my search into plain text documents for each musician.
+After that, I processed the documents using Voyant Tools (available at https://voyant-tools.org) so that I could see the topics in the songs.
 Finally, I made comparisons of the topics based on Voyant's results.

 **4. Analysis**